TRSx-website/content-ops-starter/content/pages/index.md

         title: 32+ Years of Expertise
         subtitle: Trusted Experience Across Industries
         text: >
-          With combined decades of software development and customer experience expertise, we build solutions that are reliable, scalable, and focused on solving the key issues all while beautifully designed.
+          With decades of experience in software development and product expertise, we craft scalable, reliable systems that solve real-world problems
         actions: []
         elementId: null
         colors: bg-neutralAlt-fg-dark